chrishounwnu/numpy-repo-analysis/README.md

-# PhD Coding Exercise – Code Churn Analysis on NumPy Repository
+# Code Churn Analysis on NumPy Repository

 This project explores the evolution of code churn (lines of code added and removed) over time in the [NumPy](https://github.com/numpy/numpy) GitHub repository, in response to RQ3:
 **"How does code churn (lines added/removed) fluctuate over time?"**